Asking a photographer the question, “35mm vs. 50mm lens” might open a can of worms you didn’t mean to open.

 35mm vs. 50mm lens: a battle of widths

-If you’re a photographer trying to capture a moment, then the wider the better.
+If you’re a photographer trying to capture a moment, the wider, the better.

 2. The 35mm Lens Will Have Minimal Distortion